hexbus/adventure-ubergrom-8k/docs/verification.md

 <!-- Copyright (c) 2026 hexbus.
 SPDX-License-Identifier: CC-BY-4.0 -->

-# What we froze and checked
+# What I froze and checked

-We're keeping this Adventure version as it is: the 8K UBE1 GROM with the `2026 Hexbus` signature, the 318-byte ROM1 loader, and the blank EEPROM with the corrected GROM mapping.
+I am keeping this Adventure version as it is: the 8K UBE1 GROM with the `2026 Hexbus` signature, the 318-byte ROM1 loader, and the blank EEPROM with the corrected GROM mapping.
 Their sizes and hashes are in [release/frozen.json](../release/frozen.json).
 The original freeze is tagged